1-davnor-1-people

 In May 1945 – the bravery of those who fought the war and drove away the Japanese army then stationed in Barangay Ising, Carmen town – will not be forgotten.
 The epic historic “Battle of Ising” is now remembered through a Veterans Memorial Shrine.
 Written there is a brief history and some of the names of those who risked their lives to win the battle that prompted the Japanese forces to leave Davao.

-Now, Carmen is fast progressing as first class municipality.
+Now, Carmen is fast progressing first class municipality.
 It takes advantage of its fertile land and rich marine resources.
 Vast rice fields may be viewed along the national highway.
 Its coastal arrears are relied upon by the fisher folks as major source of livelihood such as mud-crab fattening and fishing.

 carmen veterans memorial shrine